cthoyt/cthoyt.github.io/_posts/2022-02-06-refactoring-a-mlp.md

 ]
 ```

-There's an analogous pattern for anytime we see something like
+There's an analogous pattern for when we're successively extending a list, like
+how MLP5 looks.
+If we see code that looks like

 ```python
 old_list = ...